reserve-protocol/protocol/docs/overview.md

 Pure assets provide USD pricing information only.

+All assets are expected to have non-reverting `price()` functions, with the exception of RTokenAsset.
+The consequence of `RTokenAsset.price()` reverting is to halt most forms of revenue trading but allow other functionality to continue.

 #### Collateral

 The more interesting type of asset is a _collateral_ asset.
 A collateral asset provides additional `refPerTok` and `targetPerRef` exchange rates that allow revenue to be measured against some external unit, called the "target unit".
 These contracts maintain an overall `status() view returns (CollateralStatus)` enum that the BasketHandler uses to define an overall notion of basket status.
 If the collateral ever becomes DISABLED, the BasketHandler will swap it out for a SOUND collateral in the appropriate quantity.